alexnimo/Nimo-Awesome_repo/README.md

    <li>HazProne - a Cloud Pentesting Framework that emulates close to Real-World Scenarios by deploying Vulnerable-By-Demand aws resources enabling you to pentest Vulnerabilities within, and hence, gain a better understanding of what could go wrong and why.
 The framework helps gain practical, AWS Penetration testing knowledge/skills: https://github.com/stafordtituss/HazProne</li>
    <li>CI/CDon't - This project will deploy intentionally vulnerable software/infrastructure to your AWS account: https://hackingthe.cloud/aws/capture_the_flag/cicdont/ </li>
    <li>Datadog Security Labs Research - this repository aims at providing proof of concept exploits and technical demos to help the community respond to threats: https://github.com/DataDog/security-labs-pocs</li>
+   <li>GitGoat - enables DevOps and Engineering teams to test security products intending to integrate with GitHub.
+GitGoat is a learning and training project that demonstrates common configuration errors that can potentially allow adversaries to introduce code to production: https://github.com/arnica-ext/GitGoat</li>
+   <li>cloudgoat - s Rhino Security Labs' "Vulnerable by Design" AWS deployment tool: https://github.com/RhinoSecurityLabs/cloudgoat</li>
+   <li>CyberRange - this project provides a bootstrap framework for a complete offensive, defensive, reverse engineering, & security intelligence tooling in a private research lab using the AWS Cloud: https://github.com/secdevops-cuse/CyberRange</li>
     </span>
   </p3>
   </ul>